-- Contract Type and Cost of Work Definitions Process Improvement: On future major capital projects, the District should continue to use a Guaranteed Maximum Price (GMP) contract type with a right-to-audit clauses and develop strong cost of work definitions for cost types such as labor, equipment, direct cost, materials, subcontractors, insurance markups and fees to support the District with budget management and cost control. - Change Order and Professional Amendment Reporting: The District should continue reporting on change orders and professional amendments to the Board, CBOC, and public while offering detailed change order and professional amendment logs upon request to support the District with budget management and cost controls, and to promote bond program transparency.
+- Contract Type and Cost of Work Definitions Process Improvement: On future major capital projects, the District should continue to use a Guaranteed Maximum Price (GMP) contract type with a right-to-audit clauses and develop strong cost of work definitions for cost types such as labor, equipment, direct cost, materials, subcontractors, insurance markups and fees to support the District with budget management and cost control. - Change Order and Professional Amendment Reporting: The District should continue reporting on change orders and professional amendments to the Board, CBOC, and public while offering detailed change order and professional amendment logs upon request to support the District with budget management and cost controls, and to promote Bond Program transparency. - Fraud Awareness Training: The District and Fonder-Salari should continue to complete fraud awareness training.
+Per the Association of Certified Fraud Examiners, one to two hours of fraud awareness training on an annual basis is the recommended best practice.